Viliami Moala: Professional career

 Moala went undrafted in the 2014 NFL Draft, but was signed for training camp by the Baltimore Ravens.

 Personal life

 Moala was born to Nauela and Lupe Moala, both natives of Tonga who emigrated to the United States in the early 1980s.
 Moala has four brothers and a sister.
 Among his cousins are former Oregon Ducks offensive lineman Fenuki Tupou, and former USC Trojans defensive lineman Christian Tupou.
 The latter also attended Grant Union High School in Sacramento.

 While a senior in high school, Moala bench-pressed 495 lb.
 Said Jeff Tedford: "He's already got the Cal bench-press record before he even gets here".
-By 2013, Moala vows to bench 520 pounds, adding, "That can really bend a bar."
+By 2013, Moala vowed to bench 520 pounds, adding, "That can really bend a bar."

+Moala died on September 28, 2023, at the age of 30.